DARKK-PVT/AVmod/README.md

 * Interface for easy access to training and conversion

 ## Acknowledgment
-Code borrows from tjwei, eriklindernoren, fchollet, keras-contrib and reddit user deepfakes' project.
+Code borrowed from tjwei, eriklindernoren, fchollet and keras-contrib.
 The generative network is adopted from CycleGAN.
-Weights and scripts of MTCNN are from FaceNet.
-Illustrations are from irasutoya.
+Weights and scripts of MTCNN are from FaceNet